IDhall User Forum 2019: customer testimonials from Blancheporte, Malakoff Médéric Humanis and UPSA

 Malakoff Médéric Humanis is a group health insurance and pension plan provider, organised as a non-profit mutual, formed on 1 January 2019 from the merger of Malakoff Médéric and Humanis.
 The group is one of the leaders in welfare provision for businesses and consumers.
 One sixth of the French population is covered by its health and incapacity plans, and a quarter by one of its complementary pension plans.

-In 2014, Malakoff Médéric began an operational excellence programme in its product management/subscription and document administration departments, where 20% of the processes accounted for 80% of the work.
+In 2014, Malakoff Médéric began an operational excellence program in its product management/subscription and document administration departments, where 20% of the processes accounted for 80% of the work.
 The main issue was to find greater operational efficiency, in particular through use of the Lean method and the establishment of some fundamental managerial principles.

 After a few years, it was obvious that ideas submitted from grassroots could resolve many issues, and in particular issues surrounding quality of service and customer satisfaction.
 The group then decided to extend the continuous improvement process to other internal departments.
 This required a more organised approach to managing the ideas generated.
 An invitation to tender was therefore issued and IDhall appointed in 2018.